duderstadt-lab/mars-docs/tutorials/open-a-Molecule-Archive-in-Python.md

 The notebook will display all the UIDs.

 #### Get single Molecule Entries from the Archive
 There are two ways of excessing the data entries.
 One can use the index from the archive.
 For example: excessing the first entry one can use the index "0" (indexing in Python starts with 0).
 The build-in function "to_python(data)" from scijava (imported as sc at the top) makes it possible load the table as a pandas data frame.
 Pandas makes it possible to handle big data sets.
 The counterpart of the function is "to_java(data)" which does the opposite (which is not needed for the rest of the tutorial).
+The function to get the data table is called "getDataTable()".
 ```python
 #get the DataTable for the molecule at index 0 as a pandas dataframe
 tableByIndex = sc.to_python(archive.get(0).getDataTable())